-Note 1: Even if correctly implemented, it is difficult for reviewers and maintainers to distinguish whether the construct was intended or is an error of omission.
+Note : Even if correctly implemented, it is difficult for reviewers and maintainers to distinguish whether the construct was intended or is an error of omission.

-Note 2: Using multiple labels on individual alternatives is not a violation of this recommendation.
+Note 2 Using multiple labels on individual alternatives is not a violation of this recommendation.

 — In cases where flow-through is necessary and intended, use an explicitly coded branch to clearly mark the intent.
 Provide comments explaining the intention to help reviewers and maintainers;